joemiller0/dashboard/README.md

- ## Dashboard
+ # Dashboard
-This is my my most recent project
+This is my my most recent project.
 Built with React, React-hooks, the Strava API, and an extremely small dependency list.
 I wanted to build as much as I could from scratch for experience.

 A training dashboard where I can show a simple bird's eye view of my entire program to my athletic coaches.